appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L2 and l2*
 1. An ADA-approved external user authentication service may be used.
-2. If a non-ADA approved service is used, the out-of-band verifier shall expire after 7 days.
+2. If a non-ADA approved service is used, associated out-of-band verifiers shall expire in accordance with the below timeframes:
+   - Password reset verifiers (e.g., one time use email links) will expire after 7 days.
+   - MFA-related verifiers (e.g., TOTP codes) will expire after 30 minutes.

 ---